agraef/gpmotion/doc/gyroscope.md

 - The **gpmotion-help.pd** patch shows how to use the gpmotion object at a basic level and lists all available messages.
 - The **gpmotion-demo.pd** patch is a fleshed-out version of the help patch with various configuration options and button bindings.
 - The **gpmotion-test.pd** patch is another variation of the help patch with some fancy radar gui elements for visualization purposes and the same button bindings as the gpmotion-demo.pd patch.
 - The TouchOSC (mk2) template **joyosc.tosc** can be used on Android and iOS devices to emulate a gamepad with motion tracking (if available on the device).
 It produces OSC data compatible with the joyosc program, so it can be used in lieu of joyosc.
-The template has been set up to work in portrait mode and remaps the axes so that it provides the same kind of sensor data as a gamepad.
+The template has been set up to work in horizontal a.k.a. landscape mode and remaps the axes so that it provides the same kind of sensor data as a gamepad.
+(There's also a vertical/portrait mode variation in joyosc2.tosc which displays the control data for debugging purposes.
+However, the landscape version will work better on devices with relatively small screens such as smartphones.)

 See below for some information on how to get started with the example patches.